status-im/specs/docs/stable/1-client.md

 #### Mobile nodes

-This is a Waku node which connects to part of the Waku network.
+This is a Whisper and/or Waku node which connects to part of the respective Whisper and/or Waku network(s).
 It MAY relay messages.
-See next section for more details on how to use Waku to communicate with other Status nodes.
+See next section for more details on how to use Whisper and/or Waku to communicate with other Status nodes.

 ### Transport privacy and Whisper / Waku usage